 I commonly get asked, what if I need that vein?
 Do I have enough veins Dr. Kerr?
 That vein, once we have determined that it is diseased, it is not useful for anything.
 It’s just there.
 It’s like your appendix.
 It’s not useful and it can cause harm.
 You can get blood clots in it and it’s causing a lot of the symptoms.
 We eradicate that bad vein which we can’t use for bypass, we can’t use it for anything.
 You have plenty of other veins and arteries in your arms and legs for bypass surgery if we need to perform bypass surgery.

 Some people say Dr. Kerr is this covered by my insurance?
 Is it going to be costly?
 What do I do.
-The fact of the matter is venous insufficiency treatment, both seeing the physician, the ultrasounds, the interpretation, the laser treatments…that is all almost universally covered by almost every healthcare plan we’re involved with.
+The fact of the matter is venous insufficiency and its treatments, both seeing the physician, the ultrasounds, the interpretation, the laser treatments…that is all almost universally covered by almost every healthcare plan we’re involved with.
 That being said, when that’s all said and done and you still have the spider veins, you will come back, we will perform injection sclerotherapy at a nominal fee that will be out of your pocket.”

 If you have spider veins and would like them removed, at The Vein and Vascular Institute of Spring Hill we provide sclerotherapy injections for removing spider veins safely, quickly and painlessly.